Saras S.p.A.: Controversies and investigations

-In January 2007 Milan prosecutors launched an investigation on the listing of Saras for inflated prices.
-On 12 May 2011 the case was officially dismissed.

-In January 2009 Oil, a documentary-film on the Sarroch refinery by Massimiliano Mazzotta, was released; the film investigates on the death of a worker on the job and the alleged widespread pollution caused by the refinery.
-The Moratti family tried, without success, to block the distribution of the film by presenting a lawsuit.
+In January 2007, Milan prosecutors launched an investigation on the listing of Saras for inflated prices.
+On 12 May 2011, the case was officially dismissed.
+In January 2009, a documentary-film on the Sarroch refinery by Massimiliano Mazzotta was released; the film investigates on the death of a worker on the job and the alleged widespread pollution caused by the refinery.
+The Moratti family tried without success to block the distribution of the film by presenting a lawsuit.

-In May 2009 three workers died on the job at Sarroch refinery.
-On 7 March 2014 the Court of Appeals of Cagliari condemned Dario Scaffardi, manager of Saras, and Guido Grosso, ex manager, with a suspended sentence of 20 months (versus the previous sentence of 24 months), in addition to granting an award of damages to the plaintiffs.
-However, the company was judged non-liable.
+In May 2009, three workers died on the job at Sarroch refinery.
+On 7 March 2014, the Court of Appeals of Cagliari convicted Dario Scaffardi, manager of Saras, and Guido Grosso, ex manager, with a suspended sentence of 20 months (versus the previous sentence of 24 months), in addition to granting an award of damages to the plaintiffs; however, the company was judged non-liable.